-A Lead Tenant is a volunteer who lives in a MCS property.
-They have their rent, utilities and some of their living expenses covered by MCS.
+A Lead Tenant is a volunteer who lives in a Mercy Community property with up to two young people also residing in the property.
+They have their rent, utilities and some of their living expenses covered by Mercy Community.
 In return, they provide support for young people living in the house with them.
 Lead Tenants are positive role models for young people living with them.
 They’re able to share what it means to live an appropriate lifestyle, how to achieve personal goals, engage well in education or employment, how to take care of yourself, how to communicate well and deal with issues.
 Our Lead Tenants are encouraged to establish positive and meaningful relationships with the young people in the household and to take opportunities to help young people develop their social and recreational skills.

 What makes a good Lead Tenant?

 - Demonstrates and models great social and interpersonal skills;